 Pup parents should also note that gut health plays a powerful role in allergies, especially in cases where digestive symptoms accompany dermatological symptoms.
 Try a beneficial probiotic as well as digestive and immune support for dogs.
 The wonders of neem bark powder are impressive, and when ingested this powerful organic ingredient promotes the body’s healthy response to pathogens.SHOP ITCH AND ALLERGY PRODUCTS

 Eliminating Sources of Contact Dermatitis

 As we already emphasized, a healthy diet and supplements function as a launching pad for maintaining your pet’s overall health.
 But if the allergies stem from direct contact with an irritant, you may need to start making more informed, strategic choices about the products you purchase.

-Try using all-natural grooming and household cleaning products.
+Try using plant-based grooming and household cleaning products.
 Strong artificial fragrances, sulfates, parabens, and alcohol can provoke skin irritation.
 If you take your dog to the groomer, talk to them about the products and ingredients they use.

 Keep in mind the products you choose for your own needs as well.
 An irritant doesn’t need to be applied to directly to your pup’s skin to cause negative affects.
 For example, a powerfully-scented laundry detergent or strong hardwood floor cleaner may cause irritation while your dog is simply lounging around the house.